kwatts949/CurriculumVitae/README.md

 ## :construction_worker_woman: Work Experience

 ## **Client Executive (Tax)**
-### **Ernst & Young (June 2010 - June 2012)**
+### Ernst & Young (June 2010 - June 2012)

 - Managed and maintained client accounts, including preparing self-assessment tax returns
 - Proven track record of high-quality and accurate work under time pressure, resulting in two promotions within a just over a year.
-- Demonstrated exceptional work ethic and attention to detail, resulting in me being the first port of call for urgent work.
+- Demonstrated exceptional work ethic and attention to detail, resulting in me being the first port of call for urgent and complex work.
 - Showed the ability to lead, by delivering induction training and support to 10 new starters with just 24 hours notice.

 ## **Trainee Auditor Graduate Scheme**